Facial palsy

 • Trauma: Injury to the face, such as a skull fracture or facial laceration, can damage the facial nerve.

-• Autoimmune diseases: Autoimmune diseases, such as multiple sclerosis and Lyme, can also cause facial palsy.
+• Autoimmune diseases: Autoimmune diseases, such as sarcoidosis and myasthenia gravis, can also cause facial palsy.

-• Infectious diseases: Other infectious diseases, such as mumps, measles, and HIV, can also damage the facial nerve.
+• Infectious diseases: Other infectious diseases, such as Ramsay Hunt syndrome, Lyme disease and HIV, can also damage the facial nerve.

 • Medical procedures: Some medical procedures, such as surgery on the ear or face, can also damage the facial nerve.